nihira007/MediPredictAI/README.md

 ##  How It Works

-1. User selects symptoms
+1. User selects symptoms.
-2. Symptoms are converted into a feature vector
+2. Symptoms are converted into a feature vector.
-3. ML model predicts possible diseases
+3. ML model predicts possible diseases.
-4. Returns results with probabilities, severity, and precautions
+4. Returns results with probabilities, severity, and precautions.
+5. Users can further interact with an AI assistant for additional guidance and explanations.

 ---